Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Results and discussion

 In Figure~\ref{fig: manu_tortuosity}, results are shown, which have been obtained for the three different types of mean geodesic tortuosity.
-Note that the mean geodesic tortuosity and the dilated mean geodesic tortuosity can not be computed for the nickel phase of anodes manufactured by powder technology, due to the poor connection within the nickel phase.
-Moreover, the dilated mean geodesic tortuosity of pore space can not be computed for SOFC anodes manufactured by infiltration, because the paths within their pore space were very narrow.
+The mean geodesic tortuosity and the dilated mean geodesic tortuosity can not be computed for the nickel phase of anodes manufactured by powder technology, due to the poor connection within the nickel phase which is already discussed in Section \ref{sec: time}.
+Nevertheless, the anode has a small tortuosity value for the pore space and CGO, which indicates good transport properties in these phases.
+Note that the dilated mean geodesic tortuosity of pore space can not be computed for SOFC anodes manufactured by infiltration, because the paths within their pore space were very narrow.
+In general, however, the anode manufactured by infiltration has relatively low tortuosity values for all three phases, which indicates good transport properties in all phases.

-Last but not least, the spherical contact distances and chord lengths of the three phases, \ie nickel, GDC and pores, have been analyzed to investigate the impact of the manufacturing process on the 3D morphology of SOFC anodes.
-For the nickel phase, the cumulative distribution function values of spherical contact distances are lower for powder technology than for infiltration, see Figure~\ref{fig: manu_chord}a, which indicates a refined nickel phase structure for infiltration.
-Additionally, infiltration leads to lower cumulative probabilities for chord lengths than the powder technology, indicating a more elongated nickel phase structure for infiltration, see Figure~\ref{fig: manu_chord}b.
-For GDC and pores, only minor differences are observed in the spherical contact distance distributions of the two manufacturing processes.
-However, infiltration leads to lower cumulative probabilities of chord lengths for both phases, GDC and pores, compared to powder technology.
+Last but not least, the spherical contact distances and chord lengths of the three phases, \ie nickel, GDC and pores, have been analyzed.
+For the nickel phase, the cumulative distribution function values of spherical contact distances are lower for the sample manufactured by means of powder technology and a lower nickel fraction, see Figure~\ref{fig: manu_chord}a, which indicates a coarser nickel phase structure for the anode manufactured with powder technology.
+Additionally, the anode with higher nickel fraction and manufactured by infiltration has lower cumulative probabilities for chord lengths in the nickel phase than the anode manufactured by means of powder technology, indicating a more elongated nickel phase structure, see Figure~\ref{fig: manu_chord}b.
+For GDC and pores, only minor differences are observed in the spherical contact distance distributions for the two different anodes.
+However, the anode manufactured with infiltration and with a higher nickel amount has higher cumulative probabilities of chord lengths for both phases, GDC and pores, compared to the anode manufactured by means of powder technology, which indicates a finer pore space and \cgo phase.